cedadev/tech-blog/_posts/datapoint/2025-06-24-ceda-datapoint.md

 # Cloud Optimised Formats for Data

 Over the last few years CEDA has creating workflows to generate new cloud-optimised data representations at-scale, using open-source tools like Kerchunk and Zarr.
 These tools have been developed to enable greater access to large sets of data traditionally stored in data archives that require knowledge of the posix filesystem and access methods in order to make use of the data.
-Cloud-optimised data representations open the door to greater interconnectivity between data centres and fewer physical/technical barriers to research requiring data analysis.
-This represents the latest step towards subsetting and aggregating data for greater data access, following projects such as OPeNDAP which enables HTTP range requests to access subsets of data in NetCDF and other formats.
+Cloud-optimised data representations open the door to greater interconnectivity between data centres and fewer physical and technical barriers to research requiring data analysis.
+This represents the latest step towards subsetting and aggregating data for optimised remote workflows, following projects such as OPeNDAP which enables HTTP range requests to access subsets of data in NetCDF and other formats.

 The Kerchunk reference specification, used to produce "Virtual" zarr stores enables similar range-based HTTP access to archival data, condensed into a single reference file which serves as an access layer on top of the existing dataset.
 Chunk-based references are stored using JSON and can be used to construct an Xarray Dataset, using Dask for lazy data loading.
 By comparison, the Zarr format splits data chunks into individual binary files, with an attached metadata file that can be used with the Zarr API.
 CEDA focuses specifically on data representations/references using Kerchunk, where duplication of data for cloud-based storage is minimised, as public cloud storage can often be expensive and constitute a considerable additional carbon cost.